Q: Can students declare more than one option in business administration?

-Q: Can a CBE course used to fulfill major requirements be double-counted for general education?
+Q: Can a CBE course use to fulfill major requirements to be double-counted for general education?

 ECON 2010/2020 can be used to satisfy ONE of the lower division social science requirements (Block D).
 Students would still need to complete one additional course (excluding ECON) in this block.
 ECON 3060 is double-counted in GE Upper Division Block B - Natural Science and Mathematics.
 MGMT 3080 is double-counted in GE Upper Division Block C - Arts and Humanities.

 A: Yes.
 However, the two majors have to be completed at the same time and they must not exceed 120% of their original degree.
 For instance, most majors require 120 units to complete the degree.
 That means if a student exceeds 144 units we will not approve any additional majors or minors.
 A student must show they can finish any additional majors or minors within these 144 units.

 Q: Can students double-count courses for their major and minor, or for their major?